bluetree-service/event/doc/basic_usage.md

 firs parameter is object and second method to execute.
 All listeners on list are executed after trigger event in order that is the same as the listeners on the list.
-Each listener get two parameters.
-First is array of additional parameters that was given in `triggerEvent` method.
-Second is instance of Event object, that was given in `object` key on event configuration or `BlueEvent\Event\BaseEvent` when that object was not specified.
+Each listener get only one parameter that is Event object instance that was set up in event configuration key.
+All objects must be compatible with `BlueEvent\Event\Base\Interfaces` or just implement `BlueEvent\Event\Base\Event`.
+If object was not specified, by default will be used `BlueEvent\Event\BaseEvent`.

 ```php
 $eventDispatcher->triggerEvent(